 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

-- acquire a sufficient appreciation of modern Italian culture; and
+- a sufficient appreciation of modern Italian history and culture; and

-- gain an analytical framework suitable to addressing and understanding complex cultural issues in Italy with a certain depth and sophistication.
+- an analytical framework suitable for addressing and understanding complex historical, political and cultural issues in Italy with a certain depth and sophistication.

 Service Learning Project Description

 You will have the opportunity to apply for La Famiglia Italiana Project where a selected few students are assigned to an Italian host family in Perugia.
 Each week, you will meet with the family for a culture and language exchange structured around course themes to gain a deeper understanding of Italian customs and practices.
 At the end of the semester, you will present your project to the Umbra community.

 The Routledge Handbook of Contemporary Italy, History, Politics, Society, Edited by Andrea Mammone, Ercole Giap Parini, and Giuseppe A. Veltri, London and New York: Routledge, 2018.

 Course reader available online on the Umbra App.
 See “Umbra Institute Course Materials – Textbooks and Readers” handout provided in the orientation folder for more information.

 Cinema Paradiso (Italy, 1988), a movie by Giuseppe Tornatore.

 In Another Country (Italy, 2005), a documentary by Marco Turco.